typelevel/kittens/README.md

 ## Participation

-The Kittens project supports the [Scala code of conduct][codeofconduct] and wants all of its channels (mailing list, Gitter, github, etc.) to be welcoming environments for everyone.
+The Kittens project supports the [Scala code of conduct][codeofconduct] and wants all of its channels (mailing list, Gitter, GitHub, etc.) to be welcoming environments for everyone.

 [codeofconduct]: https://www.scala-lang.org/conduct/